PacificBiosciences/ccs/README.md

 2. Remove subreads with SNR below `--min-snr`.
 3. Stop if number of full-length subreads is fewer than `--min-passes`.
 4. Generate draft sequence and stop if draft length does not pass `--min-length` and `--max-length`.
-5. Polish consensus sequence and only emit CCS read if predicted accuracy is at least `--min-rq`.
+5. Polish consensus sequence and only emit read if predicted accuracy is at least `--min-rq`.

 ### How do I read the ccs_report.txt file?
-The `ccs_report.txt` file summarizes (B) how many ZMWs generated CCS reads and (C) how many failed CCS generation because of the listed causes.
-For (C), each ZMW contributes exactly to one reason of failure; percentages are with respect to (C).
+The `ccs_report.txt` file summarizes (B) how many ZMWs generated HiFi reads (CCS) and (C) how many failed CCS generation because of the listed causes.
+For (C), each ZMW contributes to exactly one reason of failure; percentages are with respect to (C).

 The following comments refer to the filters that are explained in the FAQ above.